 These are in no particular order now, really.
 I’ll try to come back later and organize a little!

-- GWHS Calendar.
+- UPDATED 08/06/2014 –> 2014-15 GWHS Calendar.
 This is a regular month-to-a-page calendar with blocks for each day.
-The Danville Public Schools’ traditional calendar dates (for six-weeks grading periods) are already filled in.
+Pertinent Danville Public Schools’ calendar dates (for nine-weeks grading periods) are already filled in.
 The days that school is not in session are grayed-out, and the weeks we aren’t in school are minimized.
 (See more about DOC calendars here; please note that they can be tricky to work with.)

 - Signature Sheet.
 This is a form with four sections: (1) Parent Contact Information, (2) Syllabus Acknowledgement, (3) Website Release (permission to post work, etc.), and (4) Internet Usage and Student Email (informing them that both are requirements for English classes).
 I attach this completed form to an Intervention Log and the student’s survey (see below) and place in my class binders.